JCSchiavone/platform-challenge/README.md

 # Extension
 We encourage you to get creative and have fun with the assignment.
 Feel free to extend with more API endpoints, a feature-rich web client, a suite of unit- and end-to-end tests, CI/CD integration or more!
 We encourage you make the server code as robust to exceptions as possible, and treat this portion as if it were production code.

-# When you are finished
-Please *fork* this repo and open a pull request to this repo when you are ready to submit the work.
-For information or questions please email your primary point of contact, or write to platform@imbellus.com.

 # License
 copyright 2018 Imbellus, Inc. All rights reserved.